-I pay no attention to the Nikon vs Canon debate.
+I pay no attention to the Nikon vs Canon vs Sony debate.
 All the top brands are amazing and will produce incredible quality.
 The only factor that may need improving is the photographer.

 In 1999 Nikon produced the first camera that was completely built and designed to be digital.
 It was the D1, had 2.74 megapixels and cost $6,000.

-I cannot tell you the frustration levels I experienced going from film to digital.
+I cannot tell you the frustration I experienced going from film to digital!
 At the time I was also adjusting to the light in the UK versus the sumptuous light quality of South Africa.

-It was like starting from scratch.
+At first, using a DSLR was like starting photography from scratch.
 I was horrified at the quality of my images and I really had to start thinking about what I was doing again.
 I hadn’t had to think so hard in years.
 It felt like going back to basics.

 I read and I photographed and I read and I photographed some more.
 Nothing was safe from me and my camera.
+I photographed everything!
 I looked at the results, analysed my settings and gradually got to know the camera.
 Then I started taking some decent pictures again.
 Whew!